pkiraly/pkiraly.github.io/topics.md

 <h1 id="II"><span class="blue">II.</span> Cultural analytics / Bibliographic data science</h1>

 <p>These topics utilise catalogue as source data or evidence which could be used to answer Humanities research questions.
 The bibliographic data contains some generally available factual dimensions, such as personal names of authors and contributors (occasionally with additional properties), the place and date of publication, the name of publisher/printer/scriptor, genre, the subject description of the content (keywords, classification terms), the physical properties of the document, occasionally provenance (current and previous holding institutions, owners).
-After (more or less) data cleaning all these draw some historical patterns, such as how the roles of different languages changed, how the literary canon evolved, who were the important authors and books in a particular periods, which were enduring and ephemeral successes, how the media changed, and how all these correlated with each other?</p>
+After (more or less) data cleaning all these draw some historical patterns, such as how the roles of different languages changed, how the literary canon evolved, who were the important authors and books in a particular periods, which were enduring and ephemeral successes, how the media changed, and how all these correlated with each other?

-<p>Some important publications, which could be used as examples of such researches:</p>
+Some important publications, which could be used as examples of such researches:

 * Andrew Prescott.
 (2013).
 “Bibliographic Records as Humanities Big Data.”
-In 2013 IEEE International Conference on Big Data, 55&ndash;58, 2013. <a href="https://doi.org/10.1109/BigData.2013.6691670">https://doi.org/10.1109/BigData.2013.6691670</a>.
+In 2013 IEEE International Conference on Big Data, 55&ndash;58, 2013.
+[10.1109/BigData.2013.6691670](https://doi.org/10.1109/BigData.2013.6691670)
 * Michael F. Suarez.
 (2009).
-“Towards a bibliometric analysis of the surviving record, 1701&ndash;1800.” in The Cambridge History of the Book in Britain, Volume 5: 1695&ndash;1830, Cambridge University Press, 2009. pp. 37-65. <a href="https://doi.org/10.1017/CHOL9780521810173.003">https://doi.org/10.1017/CHOL9780521810173.003</a>
+“Towards a bibliometric analysis of the surviving record, 1701&ndash;1800.” in The Cambridge History of the Book in Britain, Volume 5: 1695&ndash;1830, Cambridge University Press, 2009. pp. 37-65.
+[10.1017/CHOL9780521810173.003](https://doi.org/10.1017/CHOL9780521810173.003)
 * Sandra Tuppen, Stephen Rose, and Loukia Drosopoulou (2016).
 “Library Catalogue Records as a Research Resource: Introducing &lsquo;A Big Data History of Music.’”
-Fontes Artis Musicae 63, no. 2:67&ndash;88. <a href="https://doi.org/10.1353/fam.2016.0011">https://doi.org/10.1353/fam.2016.0011</a>
+Fontes Artis Musicae 63, no. 2:67&ndash;88.
+[10.1353/fam.2016.0011](https://doi.org/10.1353/fam.2016.0011)
 * Tolonen, M., Mäkelä, E., Marjanen, J., Kanner, A., Lahti, L., Ginter, F., Salmi, H., Vesanto, A., Nivala, A., Rantala, H., &amp; Sippola, R. (2018).
 Metadata analysis and text reuse detection: Reassessing public discourse in Finland through newspapers and journals 1771&ndash;1917.
-Paper presented at digital humanities in the Nordic countries DHN2018, Helsinki, Finland. <a href="https://researchportal.helsinki.fi/en/publications/metadata-analysis-and-text-reuse-detection-reassessing-public-dis">https://researchportal.helsinki.fi/en/publications/metadata-analysis-and-text-reuse-detection-reassessing-public-dis</a>
+Paper presented at digital humanities in the Nordic countries DHN2018, Helsinki, Finland. [researchportal.helsinki.fi](https://researchportal.helsinki.fi/en/publications/metadata-analysis-and-text-reuse-detection-reassessing-public-dis)
 * Lahti, L., Marjanen, J., Roivainen, H., &amp; Tolonen, M. (2019).
 Bibliographic data science and the history of the book (c.
 1500&ndash;1800).
-Cataloging &amp; Classification Quarterly, 57(1), 5&ndash;23. <a href="https://doi.org/10.1080/01639374.2018.1543747">https://doi.org/10.1080/01639374.2018.1543747</a>
+Cataloging &amp; Classification Quarterly, 57(1), 5&ndash;23.
+[10.1080/01639374.2018.1543747](https://doi.org/10.1080/01639374.2018.1543747)
 * Marjanen, J., Kurunmäki, J. A., Pivovarova, L., &amp; Zosa, E. (2020).
 The expansion of isms, 1820&ndash;1917: Data-driven analysis of political language in digitized newspaper collections.
-Journal of Data Mining and Digital Humanities, HistoInformatics, 1&ndash;28. <a href="https://jdmdh.episciences.org/6728">https://jdmdh.episciences.org/6728</a>
+Journal of Data Mining and Digital Humanities, HistoInformatics, 1&ndash;28. [https://jdmdh.episciences.org/6728](https://jdmdh.episciences.org/6728)
 * Mikko Tolonen, Mark J. Hill, Ali Ijaz, Ville Vaara, Leo Lahti.
 (2021).
 Examining the Early Modern Canon : The English Short Title Catalogue and Large-Scale Patterns of Cultural Production.
 In Ileana Baird (eds.)
 Data Visualization in Enlightenment Literature and Culture.
-Cham : Palgrave Macmillan, 2021. pp. 63-119 <a href="https://doi.org/10.1007/978-3-030-54913-8_3">https://doi.org/10.1007/978-3-030-54913-8_3</a>
+Cham : Palgrave Macmillan, 2021. pp. 63-119 [10.1007/978-3-030-54913-8_3](https://doi.org/10.1007/978-3-030-54913-8_3)
 * Simon Burrows.
 (2021).
 In Search of Enlightenment: From Mapping Books to Cultural History.
 In: Baird, I. (eds) Data Visualization in Enlightenment Literature and Culture .
-Palgrave Macmillan, Cham. https://doi.org/10.1007/978-3-030-54913-8_2
+Palgrave Macmillan, Cham.
+[10.1007/978-3-030-54913-8_2](https://doi.org/10.1007/978-3-030-54913-8_2)

 <h2 class="c18" id="II.1"><span class="blue">II.1</span> Kinder- und Jugendbücher international.
 Eine Metadatenanalyse</h2>